18F/project-monitor/README.md

 ## Add Your Project

-Edit [`projects.json`](projects.json) with your project information via a Github pull request.
+Edit [`projects.json`](projects.json) with your project information via a GitHub pull request.
 You will need three pieces of information:

 1. A project display name
 2. A unique identifier string